JavaTMP/JavaTMP/JavaTMP-Blockchain/Mastering Bitcoin/readme.md

 #### Base58 and Base58Check Encoding

-Base58 is a textbased binary-encoding format developed for use in bitcoin and used in many other cryptocurrencies.
-Base58 is Base64 without the 0 (number zero), O (capital o), l ( lower L), I (capital i), and the symbols “+” and “/”.
-Or, more simply, it is a set of lowercase and capital letters and numbers without the four (0, O, l, I) just mentioned

-To add extra security against typos or transcription errors, Base58Check is a Base58 encoding format, frequently used in bitcoin, which has a built-in error-checking code.
+Base58 is a set of lowercase and capital letters and numbers without the four (0, O, l, I) .
+Base58Check is a Base58 encoding format, which has a built-in error-checking code.

 Base58Check encoding: a Base58, versioned, and checksummed format for unambiguously encoding bitcoin data: